Favorite things to do in Barcelona

 Mercat St Joseph la boqueria barcelona

 La Boqueria Market has everything you could possibly imagine for a delicious mediterranean meal.
-The Mercat de Sant Josep (better known as La boqueria) is the largest market in Barcelona, (also the largest in Europe).
-Is also one of the city’s foremost tourist landmarks, with an entrance from La Rambla.
+The Mercat de Sant Josep is the largest market in Barcelona, one of the city’s foremost tourist landmarks, with an entrance from La Rambla.

 Passeig de gracia, Barcelona, Spain